Parental Guilt At Work, a Dad’s Perspective

 The traditional story is killing us

 Now we’re seeing the cracks appear in that universally accepted story.
-Dying for a Paycheck, by Jeffrey Pfeffer, a professor of organizational behaviour at Stanford Graduate School of Business, makes this case with crushing clarity.
+Dying for a Paycheck, by Jeffrey Pfeffer, a professor of organisational behaviour at Stanford Graduate School of Business, makes this case with crushing clarity.

 Work is the biggest source of stress in society.
 Stress has a very strong causal link to chronic disease, including diabetes, cardiovascular disease and many unhealthy individual behaviours like overeating, under exercising and drug and alcohol abuse.
 Chronic disease makes up 75% of the US disease burden, and brings with them the associated costs to the economy and our relationships.